iturdikulov/notes/GCC.md

 ## Tips

-> By default, gcc and clang are pretty quiet about compilation warnings and
+> By default, GCC and clang are pretty quiet about compilation warnings and
 > errors, which can be very useful information.
 Explicitly using stricter
 > compiler flags is recommended.
 Here are some recommended defaults:
 >